ryane/ryaneschinger.com/content/articles/kubernetes-replication-controllers-vs-deployments.md

 {{% note %}}
 For the purposes of the demo, I am using two different yaml files for the v1 and v2 version of the Deployment.
-This is not necessary; instead, you could just update the single deployment manifest (ideally, committing it into source control) and apply it.
+This is not necessary; instead, you could just update the single deployment manifest (ideally committing it into source control) and apply it.
 {{% /note %}}